Naugatuck Valley Community College GEAR UP Program

-The GEAR UP Waterbury Alliance is seeking applicants for Tutor/Mentor positions for the 2015-16 school year to work with 9th and 10th graders in Waterbury Public Schools.
-Applicants should be available 17 hours/week during the school year.
+The GEAR UP Waterbury Alliance is seeking applicants for Tutor/Mentor positions to work high school students in Waterbury Public Schools.
+Applicants should be available 17 hours/week.
 Meetings with students will occur during and after school hours, as well as Saturdays.
 Weekly supervision will be provided to Tutor/Mentors.
 Previous work with urban youth is a plus, as is experience working with middle and high school aged students.
 Reliable transportation is required!

 Desirable Tutor/Mentors have strong verbal and written communication skills and can effectively communicate with students, parents, teachers, administrators and other colleagues.
 They are experienced at managing classrooms, have the ability to think on their feet and be creative in delivering curriculum material.
 They must also be comfortable working with small groups of students as well as working one-on-one with students.
 They enjoy working with youth and have experience in education, youth development or social services.
 They have a sense of humor, in addition to being flexible and compassionate.
 Desirable Mentors also demonstrate professional integrity in all aspects of their work, including consistent promptness for all meetings, groups and training sessions; completing all paperwork on time; and following through on assignments.
 They demonstrate commitment and dedication to working with youth.
 Taking initiative is an important part of the job, as is the ability to work well with a team.
 Mentors must be willing to comply with and enforce school, district and GEAR UP Program policies.
 They also have excellent planning and organizational skills and take their position as a role model very seriously.
 Racial/ethnic minorities, bilingual English/Spanish speakers are especially encouraged to apply.
 Content area tutoring skills and experience are a plus.